 Students are responsible for the costs and preparation of meals, round‐trip domestic travel to meet the overseas flight, $500 administrative fee, passport and visa/immigration fees, local transportation, books and supplies, supplemental overseas health insurance and personal expenses.
 Expenses during vacation periods are covered by students.
 Budget guidelines are provided.

 Materials are available in the Center for Global Education.

-Make an appointment to see Janet Ray in the Center for Global Education, ext.
+Make an appointment to see Gretchen Young in the Center for Global Education, ext.
 4950.
 Program details are subject to change at the discretion of Wheaton Center for Global Education.